Mediation: History

 The activity of mediation appeared in ancient times.
 The practice developed in Ancient Greece which knew the non-marital mediator as a proxenetas(προ - pro = before + ξενος - xenos =strangers), then in Roman civilization.
 (Roman law, starting from Justinian's Digest of 530–533 CE) recognized mediation.
 The Romans called mediators by a variety of names, including internuncius, medium, intercessor, philantropus, interpolator, conciliator, interlocutor, interpres, and finally mediator.

 Following the war against Rome, the Kushites sent mediators to Augustus, who was in Samos, and in the year 21/20 BC, a peace treaty was concluded.

+In the Epistle to the Philippians, Chapter 4, written in the First Century A.D., Saint Paul asks Euodia and Syntyche, two women leaders of the nascent Christian community, to submit to a form of mediation, possibly by Epaphroditus.

 Now mediation is a form of professional service, and mediators are professionally trained for mediation.